dperez42/ft_Inception_Of_Things/p1/README.md

 Setting the K3S_URL parameter causes the installer to configure K3s as an agent, instead of a server.
 The K3s agent will register with the K3s server listening at the supplied URL.
 The value to use for K3S_TOKEN is stored at /var/lib/rancher/k3s/server/node-token on your server node.
 <img height="250em" src="https://docs.k3s.io/assets/images/how-it-works-k3s-revised-9c025ef482404bca2e53a89a0ba7a3c5.svg"/>

+TIPS:
+- disable firewalls in VM.
+- You can sync folder with  the host to share information like node-token.

 ## USE:

 > Vagrant up